 The College's Reserves Policy is included within the Financial Regulations and the College recognises the importance of reserves in the financial stability of the organisation, and ensures that there are adequate reserves to support the College's core activities.
-As at the balance sheet date, the Income and Expenditure reserve stands at £29,381,000 (2019/20: £9,826,000).
-The large increase is due to the effects of the Pensions actuarial valuations and is unlikely to continue at these unusually high levels.
-The College wishes to continue to manage reserves and cash balances in order to create a contingency fund and to meet future capital requirements.
+As at the balance sheet date, the Income and Expenditure reserve stands at £31,660,000 (2021/22: £29,381,000).
+The large increase is due to additional surplus generated in the year as well as the effects of the Pensions actuarial valuations which is unlikely to continue at these unusually high levels.
+The College wishes to continue to manage reserves and cash balances in order to create a contingency fund and to meet staffing strategies and future capital requirements.